Unice-SIL/syllabus/app/Resources/assets/README.md

 ## [Assets management][1]

-1. [Install “Yarn”][2] on your system.
+1. Install “[Yarn][2]” on your system.
-2. Install “WebpackEncore” into your project via Yarn: `yarn add @symfony/webpack-encore --dev`.
-3. Run `yarn add sass-loader@^7.0.1 node-sass --dev` to enable SASS preprocessing.
+2. Install all dependencies in “./node_modules” folder: `yarn install`.
-4. To process assets:
+3. To process assets:
     * once: `yarn encore dev`,
     * to *automatically process assets* when files change: `yarn encore dev --watch`.